xpqz/dyalog-docs/language-reference-guide/docs/system-functions/ed.md

 `⎕ED` terminates and returns a result ONLY when the user explicitly closes all the windows for the named objects.
 In this case the result contains the names of any objects which have been newly (re)fixed in the workspace as a result of the `⎕ED`, and has the same structure as `Y`.

 Objects named in `Y` that cannot be edited are silently ignored.
-Objects qualified with a namespace path are (e.g. `a.b.c.foo`) are silently ignored if the namespace does not exist.
+Objects qualified with a namespace path are (for example, `a.b.c.foo`) are silently ignored if the namespace does not exist.

 ## Variants of Edit Object